Frank3511/time-lock-note/README.md

 This README explains how to get the project locally, how to start exploring it, and how to keep changes organized.

 ## Features

+- Clear project identity under the name `time-lock-note`
+- Public repository hosted on GitHub
+- Simple starting point for development
+- Room for documentation, examples, and implementation details as the project grows
+- Suitable structure for incremental updates and future feature work

+## Repository